 The systems component of your business plan will need to be regularly reassessed and updated as your company develops and becomes more complex.
 In the early stages, you may only hire employees as you gradually delegate tasks, but later on, it may be necessary to devise a staffing system.
-(Take a look at Matthew Asser's Hiring Cycle series for tips on how to design and fill new positions.)
+(Search "Hiring" for tips on how to design and fill new positions.)
 Delegating to technology and creating processes for managing information, knowledge and client relationships will also be necessary.

 The final pillar that holds up high-performing organizations consists of the people and the level with which their skills make your service delivery possible.
 How you apply your own strengths and select employees with capabilities and expertise to fill in the gaps will determine the success of your company.